Lukeino/StatsConverter-0.1.0a/README.md

 - Select a key to press to take screenshots
 - Select additional or full mode, which adds data to each screenshot to a single excel or creates a full excel to each screenshot

 And that's it.
-With the automatic mode, it will be possible to create entire excel pages with a single key.
+With the automatic mode, it will be possible to create entire stats with a single key.